Stefan-Horst/Reminders/README.md

 <details><summary>List of commands</summary>

 - `create` date time timespan content
-  - creates a new reminder with mandatory and optional values, then shows its id
+  - creates a new reminder with mandatory (date, content) and optional values, then shows its id; timespan specifies how long until the reminder will be repeated
 - `delete` id
   - deletes a reminder permanently by id
 - `update` id date time timespan content